 2. Select Add Profile (bottom, right of the page) to create an IT Automation profile.

-3. Enter a name for the profile, and click Apply.
+3. Enter a name for the profile, and click Save.
 The Edit Automation Profile screen appears.

 4. Check the boxes of the patches you wish to install and the automations you wish to include.

 - OS Excluded Patches (You can exclude certain OS patches).
 Learn more